Foreign data plans and currency

 One last bonus with the credit cards is that many of them come with a points system.
 This means every time you swipe your card, you’re technically earning money back.
 With cash or debit, you’re essentially leaving money on the table!
 I personally have the Chase Sapphire Preferred, and I don’t have enough good things to say about it.
 I earn one cent for every dollar spent, and two for every dollar spent on travel or dining.
 The cherry on top?
 If you spend a certain amount within the first four months, you automatically earn 60,000 bonus points, which equates to $850 towards travel!

-Pro tip: Sign up for the card before you start planning your elopement and earn points as you plan!
+Pro tip: Sign up for the card before you start planning your destination wedding and earn points as you plan!

 Exchange your currency wisely